afloatwont/Digital-Image-Processing-Labs/README.md

 - MATLAB

 ## Practicals So Far
-1. RGB_Component_Extraction_And_Analysis: Read an image, split it into RGB channels and convert it to grayscale
+1. RGB_Component_Extraction_And_Analysis: Read an image, split it into RGB channels and convert it to grayscale using grayscale conversion algorithms

+2. Histogram Equalization: Perform histogram equalization on a grayscale image